os69os/Build-it-right/README.md

 ### Feature Engineering
 - One-hot encoding for categorical variables
 - Handling missing values and outliers
-- Creating new features like 'Form_Factor' and 'Surface_Volume_Ratio'

 ### Issues and Augmentation
 - Missing values were imputed